Conflict-Aware Fusion: Mitigating Logic Inertia in Large Language Models via Structured Cognitive Priors: Appendix

 \subsection{Reasoning Process and Analysis}

-This variation introduces \textit{contradictory interference}, which challenges the AI’s ability to resolve conflicts within the logical structure.
+This variation introduces \textit{contradictory interference}, which challenges the AI's ability to address conflicts within the logical structure.
 The fact ``Anne is green or blue," combined with the original chain of reasoning (Rules 1-6), leads to the conclusions that Anne is cold, rough, young, and nice.
 However, the fact ``Anne is not cold or not nice" introduces a conflict, as it implies that being nice would mean Anne is not cold.
-This creates an inconsistency that different AI systems might resolve differently:
+This creates a contradiction that different AI systems might address differently: